 Loneliness is a deeper thing because it's more of a psychological state where people feel like their relationships, the quantity of their relationships, the quality of their relationships, are not where they need to be, you can be lonely and not be alone.
 You can literally be surrounded by a whole bunch of people and still feel like you're lonely.

-If you are in a marriage were your need for companionship, love, affection, or other social needs are NOT met you may very well feel lonely despite technically having a life partner.
+If you are in a marriage were your need for companionship, love, affection, or other social needs are NOT met you may very well feel lonely, despite having a life partner.
 Physical proximity isn't the sole factor when it comes to experiencing closeness in a relationship," explains licensed marriage therapist Beverley Andre, LMFT.
 "You have to consider emotional proximity—how in tune are you with your partner?
 If there is an emotional gap [or] chasm in the relationship, your partner could be sitting next to you, and still feel oceans apart."

 What cause Loneliness in your marriage or relationship?
 Many elements are present in those dynamics let's take into consideration a few, here:

 Your partner is behaving / feeling distant or apart, a shift in the relationship is taking place.